 35c - 40c tyres - These are often combined with chunky tread and are found on hybrids with a suspension fork.
 They are suitable for riding on both road and trail surfaces.

 40c – 50c tyres - Providing increased cushioning for a more comfortable ride these are found on hybrid classic bikes, where comfort is more important than speed.

-Nothing beats a hybrid bike for versatility.
+Nothing beats a hybrid bike or an urban e bike for versatility.
 If you're after a general purpose bike for commuting, fitness training, light off-roading and for meeting up with friends - these are the bikes for you.
 No matter your fitness level or needs, we've got a hybrid bike for you.